jdevfullstack-tutorials/page-metrics/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fxdvrx1%2Fpage-metrics-tutorial&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=PAGE+VIEWS&edge_flat=false)](https://hits.seeyoufarm.com)

-GitHub has its own `Traffic` to show unique visitors, views etc.
+GitHub has its own `Traffic` to show unique visitors, views, etc.
-But, this one is not so useful.
+But this one is not so useful.
 First, there is no total views, as in total from the very start.
 Second, visitors cannot see that, compared to YouTube, views are very important and its placed there below the video.